 - A current telephone number in case the Agency has questions

 Becoming a Participating Lender

 THDA’s TAKE CREDIT Program is now accepting applications.
-Lenders who want to offer this new product must complete a TAKE CREDIT MCC Program Application and sign the THDA MCC Program Lender Participation Agreement.
+Lenders who want to offer this product must complete a TAKE CREDIT MCC Program Application and sign the THDA MCC Program Lender Participation Agreement.
 You do not have to be approved to participate in THDA’s bond-financed loans (Great Choice Mortgage Loan Program) to be able to participate in the TAKE CREDIT MCC Program.
 These are separate approvals.
 Please see application and agreement.